MENU

 CONTRIBUTION TO THE LOCAL ARTS

-The School of Contemporary Arts at SFU hosts frequent events that include theatre, screenings, symposiums and more.
-During the 2022 calendar year they contributed to over 90 performances.
-The School of Contemporary Arts also has a number of active projects and activities which range from an Indigenous Film Festival to Sound Seminars to discussions about the carbon footprint of streaming.
+SFU’s School of Contemporary Arts hosts frequent events including theatre performances, screenings, symposiums and more.
+In 2023, they held more than 80 performances.
+The School of Contemporary Arts also has several ongoing projects and activities which range from an Indigenous Film Festival to Sound Seminars to discussions about the carbon footprint of streaming.

-SFU has an active Pipe Band which has won the World Pipe Band Championships six times, competes and performs at various other annual competitions like the B.C.
-Highland Games and Scottish Festival; Victoria Highland Games and Festival; and at each of our twelve convocation ceremonies annually.
+SFU’s Pipe Band has won the World Pipe Band Championships six times.
+It competes and performs at annual competitions like the B.C.
+Highland Games and Scottish Festival, the Victoria Highland Games and Festival and at the university’s 12 convocation ceremonies annually.

 LANGUAGE AND LEARNING

-SFU has been working with First Nations communities and organizations for almost 20 years and has developed both undergraduate and graduate language programs which have covered 18 Indigenous languages both locally and regionally.
-During the Fall 2022 convocation, 21 graduands received a certificate in Indigenous Language Proficiency and the Masters of Arts program had one graduand.
+SFU has been working with First Nations communities and organizations for more than 20 years and has developed undergraduate and graduate language programs for 18 local and regional Indigenous languages.
+During the fall 2023 convocation, one graduand received a certificate in Indigenous language proficiency, 15 received a diploma in Indigenous language proficiency and one graduand received a Master of Arts degree.

 ART AND BOOK COLLECTIONS

-The Bill Reid Centre for Northwest Coast Studies at SFU supports reconciliation by creating a vibrant collaborative space founded on respect and admiration of differences, where Indigenous and non-Indigenous scholars, artists, students, curators and cultural practitioners come together to share their diverse ways of knowing, being and doing.
-The McDonald Collection reflects the respect for the cultures of the Northwest Coast.
-This collection brings together images that can be found in museums and archives around the world into a centralized location for better access to some history of the Northwest Coast First Nations.
+The Bill Reid Centre for Northwest Coast Studies at SFU supports reconciliation by creating a vibrant collaborative space founded on respect and admiration of differences.
+It allows Indigenous and non-Indigenous scholars, artists, students, curators, and cultural practitioners to come together to share diverse ways of knowing, being and doing.
+The McDonald Collection reflects the respect for Northwest Coast cultures.
+This collection brings together images from museums and archives around the world into a centralized location to allow better access to some of the history of Northwest Coast First Nations.

 The SFU Library houses a Special Collections and Rare Book department which allows individuals to see collections both physically and digitally.
-These collections provide access to unique primary and published materials, including rare books, archival material and manuscripts.
+These collections provide access to unique materials, including rare books, archival material, and manuscripts.

 First Peoples' Gathering House

-Plans for a ceremonial space for the SFU community to celebrate Indigenous knowledge and culture are underway.
-SFU’s First Peoples’ Gathering House will open on SFU’s Burnaby campus in 2024.
+Plans for a ceremonial space at SFU to celebrate Indigenous knowledge and culture are underway.
+SFU’s First Peoples’ Gathering House will open on Burnaby campus in 2025.

-"I'm very excited this project is moving forward; the Indigenous People's Gathering House will be ‘our home away from home’ and the heart and soul of Indigeneity at SFU,” says Ron Johnston, director of SFU’s Office for Aboriginal Peoples.
-Johnston is an SFU alumnus and a member of SFU’s Aboriginal Reconciliation Council (SFU-ARC).
+"I'm very excited this project is moving forward.
+The Indigenous Peoples’ Gathering House will be ‘our home away from home’ and the heart and soul of Indigeneity at SFU,” says Ron Johnston, director of SFU’s Office for Aboriginal Peoples.
+Johnston is an SFU alum and a member of SFU’s Aboriginal Reconciliation Council (SFU-ARC).

-Designed in the Coast Salish traditions and iconic typologies, the Gathering House represents a step toward lasting reconciliation with Indigenous peoples, and SFU’s continued reconciliation efforts.
+Designed in the Coast Salish tradition, the First Peoples’ Gathering House represents a step toward lasting Reconciliation with Indigenous peoples.

 Susan Point, Written in The Earth (2000).
 On long-term loan to SFU Art Collection from Salish Weave